The Best World Atlases in 2025

 Where on Earth?: Geography As You’ve Never Seen It Before

-This visually stunning atlas takes kids on a global adventure with 60+ 3D maps covering topics like wildlife, natural disasters, and world landmarks.
-Each map is paired with keys and panels for deeper insights, making geography fun and easy to understand.
-The 2021 edition includes updated content on pandemics, climate change, and modern technology, reflecting today’s world.
-Perfect for ages 8-12, it’s both educational and entertaining.
+This stunningly visualized atlas transports kids on a trip around the globe with 60+ 3D maps of topics like wildlife, natural disasters, and iconic landmarks.
+Each map is accompanied by keys and panels for more details, making geography fun and easy.
+The 2021 edition includes new material on pandemics, climate change, and new tech, updating the world to the present.
+Perfect for kids aged 8-12, it’s informative and enjoyable.

 The atlas is well thought out and cleverly crafted.